corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/zone-service.md

 #### Example

-An example configuration for a Zone Service using a Microsoft SQL Server database, configured to run the migrations on start-up:
+The following is an example configuration for a Zone Service using a Microsoft SQL Server database, configured to run the migrations on start-up:

 ```guess